- When did West Dorset Leisure Holidays begin? And how long have the holiday parks been under the current management?

 A Ramtech Alarm system (except at Sandyholme Holiday Park) is installed in each caravan holiday home and is a precaution used to protect your holiday home.
 Ramtech is an intruder alarm which sends a signal to a computer in the main office which activates a pager and an autodialer to alert staff.

-Although we have the above security levels, it must be recognised that crime levels in West Dorset are low and very few problems are experienced compared with urban areas.
+Although we have the above security levels, it must be recognised that crime levels in West Dorset are low and very few problems are experienced.

 At present there are no barriers.
 There is no requirement for Owners to register when on the park but we do ask that all visitors staying in a caravan holiday home overnight must register with reception

 We are always reviewing the development of the parks and the staff can confirm any work which is planned for the near future.
-Every effort is made to ensure that work does not adversely affect your enjoyment of your Caravan Holiday Home or the Park.
+Every effort is made to ensure that work does not adversely affect your enjoyment of your Dorset Holiday Homes.

 If you choose to own a caravan holiday home at one of West Dorset Leisure Holidays parks, you will be given a Purchase Agreement which is an agreed document recognised by the BH &HPA.
 The purchase agreement is only issued once a deposit has been taken for the caravan holiday home.